marjanmo/xsection/docs/index.rst

 hydraulic modelling.
 Program is heavily inspired by DHI's proprietary plugin, called Mike 11 GIS and therefore mostly intended for Mike by DHI software users.

+Its most important result is a text file, containing cross sectional data in format, that is directly importable in Mike 11 by DHI cross section editor.

 By using script, you can create cross section profiles from different elevation sources:

 * Digital terrain models (DEMs)